kiegroup/kie-wb-distributions/kie-wb-smoke-tests/kie-wb-smoke-tests-main/README.md

         $ mvn clean package cargo:run -Pkie-wb,tomcat7

 You can of course choose `kie-drools-wb` instead of `kie-wb` and also different container to deploy to (see the profiles in `pom.xml` for the list of supported containers).
-For some containers, you also need to supply correct download URL, e.g. for EAP 6.4 `-Deap64x.download.url=file:///home/user/some/path/jboss-eap-6.4.0.zip` (just an example, update the path to reflect the real location on your filesystem).

 The base application URI is by default `http://localhost:8080/kie-wb`.
 The cargo also automatically configures the server (users, groups, JMS queues, etc).
 After executing the `cargo:run` the